 There are two courts that serve Auburn; a District court and Superior court.
 The city of Auburn utilizes SCORE (South Correctional Entity Regional Jail), located in Des Moines, for non-felony offenses.
 Felony offenders are taken to the King County Jail in Kent.

 The City of Auburn currently uses Auburn District Court (King County District Court, South Division) to handle misdemeanors, gross misdemeanors, infractions and civil violations.
 It enforces the Auburn Municipal Code (AMC), which is similar (or in some sections identical) to the Revised Code of Washington (RCW).
-If you’re arrested by a Auburn Police officer, King County Sheriff or Washington State Trooper for a crime like Drunk Driving / DUI or Assault DV, it is likely your case will be heard at Auburn District Court.
+If you’re arrested by a Auburn Police officer, King County Sheriff or Washington State Trooper for a crime like Assault / DV or Drunk Driving / DUI, it is likely your case will be heard at Auburn District Court.

 Auburn District Court

 Auburn, WA 98002

 The Superior Court primarily handles felonies; including Auburn felony Drunk Driving / DUI or felony Assault cases.

 King County Superior Court, Maleng Regional Justice Center (MRJC)

 After being booked into jail, you will appear before a judge on the next court day.
 Arrestees booked on a Friday night, over the weekend or the day before or day of a legal holiday must wait until the court reopens to appear.